 A quality general liability insurance policy is a core coverage for any subcontractor.
 It not only covers property damage that you cause at the job site, but also bodily injury (to a non-employee) that you create.

 A general liability policy for subcontractors should also cover products and completed operations coverage.
-This extends your insurance coverage of property damage or bodily injury to include claims that happen after you are finished with the job.
+This extends your property damage or bodily injury coverage to include claims that happen after you’re finished with the job.
 An example of a completed operations claim would be if a deck you built a year ago collapsed and injured people.

 Property/Contractors Equipment